htmfilho/htmfilho.github.io/_posts/2021/2021-12-16-knowledge-portfolio.md

 ![Gopher reading](/images/posts/gopher-reading.png)

-In my opinion, the most insightful section in the book "[The Pragmatic Programmer](https://pragprog.com/titles/tpp20/the-pragmatic-programmer-20th-anniversary-edition/)" is "Your Knowledge Portfolio", where the author makes the point that knowledge must be treated as investments, thus it requires a diversified portfolio for better results.
+In my opinion, the most insightful section in the book "[The Pragmatic Programmer](https://pragprog.com/titles/tpp20/the-pragmatic-programmer-20th-anniversary-edition/)" is "Your Knowledge Portfolio", where the author makes the point that knowledge must be treated as investment, thus it requires a diversified portfolio for better results.
 This post is an attempt to build my knowledge portfolio.

 <!-- more -->